Fourier¶

 - String literals (

 .foumay declare multiplecontractblocks.
-Usecompile_source_all(src)for all bytecodes orcompile_source(src, name="...")for one.
-See compiler / Python API. - Fixed-point math (Q64.64) —
+See compiler / Python API. - Fixed-point arithmetic (Q64.64) —